P1l3T0/P1l3T0/README.md

 <h1 align="center">Hello there 🗿, I'm Pl13T0</h1>
 <h3 align="center">Computer Science student</h3>

-- ⚔ I’m currently working on a special big project for my mother: **TU Sofia, Sliven faculty of fashion industry website (it's a temporary name)**
+- ⚔ I’m currently working on a special big project: **TU Sofia, College Sliven, TDMFI major website (it's a temporary name)**

-- 💀 In the same time, I'm learning more about **HTML, CSS, JS and Node.js**
+- 💀 In the same time, I'm learning more about **React**

 - 📫 Want to send me a message?
 You can write here: **vgan3v@gmail.com**